felixwiemuth/SimpleReminder/README.md

 ## Features
+- Specific launcher icon and Quick Settings tile (Android 7.0+) to directly reach the "Add Reminder" dialog
-- Easily add a reminder for a time within the next 24 hours with a custom message
+- Easily add a reminder within the next 24 hours by using a clock widget
-  - Use the launcher icon or the Quick Settings tile (Android 7.0+)
+- Choose a custom date for a reminder with +/- buttons or in a calendar
-- When a reminder is due, a notification is shown (with customizable importance and optional sound)
+- When a reminder is due, a notification is shown (customizable via notification settings)
 - Clear breakdown on due, upcoming and past reminders
 - **Reschedule** or **edit** a reminder by clicking on the notification or its entry in the list
 - **Nagging reminders**: repeat notifications in a given interval until dismissed